 - Integrating design theory and methods with design practice

-The advancement of design theory and methodology and addressing key societal needs are core elements of the International Design Centre.
+The advancement of design theory and methodology and addressing key societal needs are core elements of the IDC.
 Yet, it is very important to connect design research to practice, as evidenced through our work, our virtual and physical creations, the intellectual property developed from the IDC research and the impact on Singapore and global businesses realized from our substantial efforts to connect design theory with impactful practice.